Najafgarh: Transport

-Indira Gandhi International Airport is the nearest international Airport to Najafgarh.
+Indira Gandhi International Airport is the nearest international airport to Najafgarh.

+The Najafgarh is well connected to Delhi Metro, its metro station is located on the Grey Line of the Delhi Metro.
+It was opened for public on 4 October 2019.

+As part of Phase III of Delhi Metro, Najafgarh is metro station of the Grey Line.
+Station was opened for public on 4 October 2019.[1]
+Najafgarh metro station is 288 meters long and is situated at a depth of 21 meters from the road level.
+The station is unique as it is only metro depot station to operate both Broad gauge and Standard gauge trains.

+Delhi Urban Extension Road-II (UER-II) is pass through Najafgarh near Sai baba mandir as UER-II provides big relief to Najafgarh traffic as commercial as well as private vehicles earlier use Najafgarh as a bypass for NH-8, NH-10 which creates chaos in massive traffic jam.
+But Now, Najafgarh is traffic free zone.

 Najafgarh is connected by roads with major destinations all over Delhi and Haryana.
 The DTC (Delhi Transport Corporation) and DIMTS (Delhi Multi-Model Transit System) provide bus services from Najafgarh Bus Terminal to the other parts of Delhi.
 In October 2019, a new metro line called the Grey Line was linked from Dwarka to Najafgarh, taking the rapid transit system to the area for the first time.
 The line was further extended to Dhansa Bus Stand in September 2021, thereby linking the interior rural areas of Najafgarh.